Cathedral of the Holy Spirit

 The Cathedral of the Holy Spirit, alternatively known as the St. Esprit Cathedral (Turkish: Saint Esprit Kilisesi), located on Cumhuriyet Avenue 127/A, in the quarter of Pangaltı in Şişli district, the former Harbiye, between Taksim Square and Nişantaşı, is one of the main Catholic churches in Istanbul, Turkey.
 This 19th century cathedral is behind the walls of the French Notre Dame de Sion high school.
-While walking from Taksim towards Harbiye, some may notice a door with metal bars leading to the school's courtyard beyond which is a statue of Benedict XV.
-Past the door stands the cathedral.
+A statue of Benedict XV is located in the church courtyard.

 The Cathedral of the Holy Spirit is the second largest Roman Catholic church in the city after the Basilica of S. Antonio di Padova on İstiklal Avenue in Beyoğlu.

 The cathedral is the see of the Bishop, the church where the "cathedra" is situated.
 The basilica was built in Baroque style in 1846 under the direction of the Swiss-Italian architect Gaspare Fossati and the Italian architect Achille Bottazzi, while the French Julien Hillereau was its Archbishop and whose tomb is in the crypt underneath the cathedral.

 Gaspare Fossati was a Swiss-Italian architect working in Istanbul in the 19th century.
 He is known as the second European architect to have come to Istanbul to work when Western-style buildings began to be popular and thus widespread across the city.
 He built many famous 19th century buildings, including the Russian Embassy, the Consulate of the Netherlands and Saint Peter and Paul's Church located in Galata.
 Fossati also worked on the restoration of the Hagia Sophia along with his brother Giuseppe Fossati.

-The site where the cathedral stands was chosen because the Vatican decided to stablish its unofficial office in Istanbul on the same street.
+The site where the cathedral stands was chosen because the Vatican decided to establish its unofficial office in Istanbul on the same street.
 The office serves today in an official capacity as Turkey and the Vatican agreed on establishing mutual diplomatic representative offices in 1960.